 While going through shelves at your favorite grocery store, you are likely to see food labeled both as organic and non-GMO.
 Sometimes these labels appear in tandem on the same products, but they’re often mutually exclusive.
 Ever thought, so, what’s the difference between “organic” food and supplements, and those products labeled “non-GMO?”

 Non-GMO means non-genetically modified organisms.
-GMOs (genetically modified organisms), are novel organisms created in a laboratory using genetic modification/engineering techniques.
+GMOs (genetically modified organisms) are novel organisms created in a laboratory using genetic modification/engineering techniques.
 Scientists and consumer and environmental groups have cited many health and environmental risks with foods containing GMOs.

 As a result of the risks, many people around the world are demanding “non-GMO” foods.

 The “Non-GMO Project” label only verifies that a product doesn’t contain genetically modified (GMO) ingredients (or technically less than 0.9% GMOs).
-In genetic modification (or engineering) of food plants, scientists remove one or more genes from the DNA of another organism, such as a bacterium, virus, animal, or plant and “recombine” them into the DNA of the plant they want to alter.
+In the genetic modification (or engineering) of food plants, scientists remove one or more genes from the DNA of another organism, such as a bacterium, virus, animal, or plant and “recombine” them into the DNA of the plant they want to alter.
 By adding these new genes, genetic engineers hope the plant will express the traits associated with the genes.

 What is Organic?

 Simply stated, organic produce and other ingredients are grown without the use of pesticides, synthetic fertilizers, sewage sludge, genetically modified organisms, or ionizing radiation.